Philip Boucher-Hayes: Television work

 Boucher-Hayes presented the consumer affairs programme Buyer Beware! in 2008.

 His other television presenting roles on RTÉ One include the series What Are You Eating.
 Documentaries presented include Future Shock: The Last Drop, What's Ireland Eating?, The Du Plantier Case, What Are You Working For?, Head Shops and Hot Air: Ireland’s Climate Crisis (2019).

 He appeared on The Panel on 27 November 2008.

 Personal life

 Boucher-Hayes lives in County Wicklow with his wife Suzanne Campbell.
-He is a practitioner of atheism.
+He is an atheist.
 He is the nephew of fellow RTÉ radio broadcaster Myles Dungan.